johnyunfanzhou/hvac_hmm/README.md

 Uncomment one of the above four sections and comment the other three to adjust the behavior of the linear model.

 Uncomment line 48 to save the result as MAT files.

+** Please do not hesitate to reach us on keybase if anything needs to be clarified! **